Learning Italian: A 20-Month Journey – Tips, Progress, and Insights

 I liked the idea of travelling to Venice by train, and when we got off at Venice Santa-Lucia station, I was delighted to see that you step off and step out into the street and you are immediately there in the middle of the city, boats sailing along the grand canal, past even grander buildings, people milling round in a watercolour blend of blues, whites, lilacs and golds.
 It looked like a still-life on a giant canvas, despite all the movement.

 Continue reading “Viva Venice!
-Two Days in Venice and Burano”
+Exploring Venice and Burano in Just Two Days”

-Living La Dolce Vita in Lake Como, Italy
+Living La Dolce Vita: Exploring Lake Como, Italy

 Ten years ago, I booked flights to Milan but they were later cancelled by the airline however I never forgot about my wish to visit Lake Como.
 When my friend Lawrence suggested that we finally go, I didn’t have to think twice.